kikoveiga/Shakti/README.md

 - José Francisco Reis Pedreiras Neves Veiga - up202108753@up.pt (50%)

 ## Installation and execution
 We need SICStus Prolog 4.8 to play this game.
-There, we should consult the main.pl file found in the src folder and type **play** to start running the game's code.
+There, we should consult the shakti.pl file found in the src folder and type **play** to start running the game's code.

 ## Description of the game